proofcarryingdata/parcnet-client/README.md

 ## How to use/test

-To see the apps in action, run either `client-web` or `client-nodejs`.
+To see the apps in action, run `client-web`.
 Then run `test-app` and open `test-app` at [http://localhost:3200](http://localhost:3200).

 By default it will connect to `client-web` on `http://localhost:5173`.
-By clicking the lightning icon in the top-right of the screen, you can configure it to connect to another client. `client-nodejs` runs at `http://localhost:3050` - remember to select "websocket" rather than "iframe" when using `client-nodejs`.
+By clicking the lightning icon in the top-right of the screen, you can configure it to connect to another client, such as Zupass.